os-js/manual.os-js.org/src/v3/guide/translate/README.md

 ---
-description: OS.js v3 Translation Guide
+description: A guide for translating libraries and packages
 full_title: Translation Guide
 ---